Scene Matters: Model-based Deep Video Compression: Introduction

-In contrast to the model-based image compression task, the model-based video compression (MVC) task is barely explored.
-In the MVC task, sequence modeling is an extra significant factor, which is the main challenge for video compression.
+In contrast to model-based image compression, model-based video compression (MVC) is barely explored.
+In MVC, sequence modeling is an extra significant factor, which is the main challenge for video compression.
 However, the representation ability of the primal video INR methods~\cite{DBLP:journals/corr/abs-2207-08132,chen2021nerv} is limited.
-Therefore, if we directly apply these methods to the video compression task, NeRV, is even inferior to traditional video coding standard H.265~\cite{DBLP:journals/tcsv/SullivanOHW12}, as shown in Fig. \ref{introd2}. { This demonstrates that existing SOTA INR methods are unable to achieve higher-quality reconstruction results when given limited network parameters (\textit{bitrates}), highlighting the potential for further developments in applying video INR to video compression tasks.
-In this paper, we further improve the sequence modeling ability of video INR in spatial context enhancement and temporal correlation capturing. }
+If we directly apply these methods to the video compression task, NeRV, is even inferior to traditional video coding standard H.265~\cite{DBLP:journals/tcsv/SullivanOHW12}, as shown in Fig. \ref{introd2}.
+This demonstrates that existing SOTA INR methods are unable to achieve higher-quality reconstruction results when given limited network parameters, highlighting the potential for further developments in applying video INR to video compression tasks.
+In this paper, we further improve the sequence modeling ability of video INR in spatial context enhancement and temporal correlation capturing.

 In spatial context capturing, existing video INR methods, such as those presented in \cite{DBLP:journals/corr/abs-2207-08132,chen2021nerv,DBLP:journals/corr/abs-2208-03742}, use a learnable network to reconstruct video frames from context-agnostic spatial positional embeddings.
 However, to handle spatial variations between different frames and achieve higher-quality reconstruction results, these methods typically require additional network parameters (\textit{bitrates}), which can adversely impact rate-distortion (RD) performance.
 To address this issue, we propose a context-related spatial positional embedding (CRSPE) method in this paper.
 Additionally, some works \cite{DBLP:conf/cvpr/LeeJ22,DBLP:journals/corr/abs-2207-01831} have proposed frequency-aware operations in their networks to improve the context capturing ability and capture high-frequency image details.
 However, these operations often come with an added cost of network parameters that can degrade compression performance.
 To address this problem and maintain a balance between compression performance and reconstruction quality, we introduce a frequency domain supervision (FDS) module that can capture high-frequency details without requiring additional bitrates.